goxonline/php-cmd-downloader/README.md

 # Downloader
 Simple command line php script, html parser and downloader.

+In simples words, it download all the images from image boards like 8chan.

 ## History
 A friend ask my a way to download all the images and videos from ImageBoards systems like 8chan and similars (4chan, and other based in javascript are not supported right now).